McNabAndy/wiki-transformer/README.md

 ## Roadmap
 - Add support for automatic conversion to MediaWiki format.
-- Implement error handling for invalid URLs and API failures.
-- Improve logging and output formatting.

 ## License
 This project is licensed under the MIT License.
 Feel free to modify and use it.